akshatsaikadam/html-tags/README.md

 # html-tags
-most simple basic html page just to put a few tags into practice.
+most simple basic web page(only html) just to put a few tags into practice.